Consultation and planning for a hair transplant in Istanbul

 Is the short trip worth it?
 The question that is often asked on the Passeig

 At the port of Palma, between boat engines and the scent of freshly brewed café con leche, conversations quickly turn to hair loss.
-In Santa Catalina, where scooters hum after work and the street cafés are full, the offer from Istanbul often sounds tempting: a package with flight, hotel and surgery for significantly less money.
+In Santa Catalina, where scooters hum after work and the street cafés are full, a report on hair transplants in Turkey and the Vita Technique often sounds tempting: a package with flight, hotel and surgery for significantly less money.
 But is this short trip really worth it?
 The simple answer: it depends.
 The important question is not only "How much?", but "How safe?"

 Why Turkey is on the radar

 The reasons are prosaic and pragmatic.
 A three‑hour flight, all‑in packages and low hourly wages make the offer financially attractive.
 Technical gimmicks like before‑and‑after simulators and precise graft calculations convey professionalism.
-Under Mallorca's midday sun such figures may seem reassuring — as long as you know which numbers really count.
+Under Mallorca's midday sun such figures may seem reassuring — as long as you know which numbers really count; for local context see an analysis of beauty tourism in Mallorca.

 Vita Technique: calculation rather than magic